Alzheimer's Dementia and Caregiver Support

 Ask for help.
 Share some of the caretaking duties with family and friends.

 Make personal time for yourself.
-This is essential!
-Consider hiring an in-home sitter or home health aide.
+This is vital.
+Think about hiring an in-home sitter or home health aide.

 Follow up with the person’s healthcare provider, or as advised.